toliaqat/xenon-wiki/dcp-REST-API.md

  * expirationTimeMicros - optional expiration time.
 Document and service will be deleted if expiration passes
  * contentSignature - optional SHA256 signature of serialized content
  * kind - a structured identifier that names the PODO type
  * owner - the node id of the node assigned to work on this document.
-Set by DCP if ServiceOption.OWNER_SELECTION is enabled
+Set by Xenon if ServiceOption.OWNER_SELECTION is enabled
  * sourceLink - Optional link to a document acting as the source for this document.
 Used when creating a new service through a POST to a factory that supports cloning

 A service state document should be about data only, no behavior.
-In Java and any language implementing the DCP  programming model, it should be a PLAIN-OLD-DATA_TYPE (only data fields, no methods)
+In Java and any language implementing the Xenon  programming model, it should be a PLAIN-OLD-DATA_TYPE (only data fields, no methods)

 ```